temporalio/documentation/docs/application-development/foundations.md

 To indicate that an Activity should not be completed upon its method return, call `ActivityExecutionContext.doNotCompleteOnReturn()` from the original Activity thread.

 Then later, when replies come, complete the Activity using the `ActivityCompletionClient`.
-To correlate Activity invocation with completion use either a `TaskToken` or Workflow and Activity IDs.
+To correlate Activity invocation with completion, use either a `TaskToken` or Workflow and Activity Ids.

 Following is an example of using `ActivityExecutionContext.doNotCompleteOnReturn()`: